Many men believe being dominant is a personality trait that is ingrained in your nature.

 3 Things You Need To Know First

 Most women want a strong man that knows how to be dominant.
-They want a man who knows how to protect them, defend them, and take good care for them.
+They want a man who knows how to protect them, defend them, and take good care of them.

 These characteristics or desires (not surprisingly) trickle into the bedroom, too.